Majramos/awesome/TOPICS.md

 ## pdf-converter

-*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
+*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 ## pdf-manipulation

-*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
+*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 ## pdf-merger

-*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
+*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 ## pdf-ocr

-*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
+*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 ## pdf-tools

-*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
+*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 ## pdf-web-apps

-*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
+*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 ## pdfmerger

-*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
+*   [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere

 ## monitor